BowlerHatLLC/asconfigc/README.md

 ## Usage

-Run `asconfigc` in a directory containing an [`asconfig.json`](https://github.com/BowlerHatLLC/vscode-nextgenas/wiki/asconfig.json) file.
+Run *asconfigc* in a directory containing an [*asconfig.json*](https://github.com/BowlerHatLLC/vscode-nextgenas/wiki/asconfig.json) file.

 The following options are available:

 * `-p DIRECTORY` or `--project DIRECTORY`

-	Compile the `asconfig.json` project in the given directory.
-If omitted, will look for `asconfig.json` in current directory.
+	Compile a project in the given directory using the *asconfig.json* file.
+If omitted, will look for *asconfig.json* in current working directory.

-* `--flexHome DIRECTORY`
+* `--sdk DIRECTORY`

-	Specify the directory where Apache FlexJS, or another supported SDK, is located.
+	Specify the directory where the ActionScript SDK is located.
 If omitted, defaults to checking `FLEX_HOME` and `PATH` environment variables for a supported SDK.

 * `--debug=true` or `--debug=false`